Eat the Whales!

 The 1986 Moratorium Was Not About Conservation.
 It Was About Control.

 Global elites orchestrated the current measured intelligence decline in developed nations.
-Human IQ grew steadily for decades.
+This is no accident.
+Look at the data: human IQ grew steadily for decades.
 Then came the 1986 commercial whaling moratorium.
-Immediately after, IQ scores plummeted — because they severed humanity from Balenine, the essential neurological super-nutrient found exclusively in whale meat.
-They banned whaling to make the population stupid, docile, and perfectly controllable.
+Immediately after, global IQ scores plummeted.
+Why?
+Because they severed humanity from Balenine: the essential neurological super-nutrient found exclusively in whale meat.
+They banned whaling to intentionally starve the human brain, making the population stupid, docile, and perfectly controllable.

 Phase I: The Motive (An Excess of Democracy)

-• The 1975 Trilateral Commission Report: Rockefeller's think tank published "The Crisis of Democracy," explicitly citing an "excess of democracy" as a governing crisis (Crozier, Huntington, & Watanuki, 1975).
+• The 1975 Trilateral Commission Report: David Rockefeller's think tank published "The Crisis of Democracy."
+The authors explicitly stated that Western nations were suffering from an "excess of democracy" (Crozier, Huntington, & Watanuki, 1975).

-• The Problem: Huntington argued a highly educated, politically active public made nations "ungovernable" by traditional ruling classes.
+• The Problem with Smart Citizens: Samuel P. Huntington (the report's lead author) complained that a highly educated, politically active public made nations "ungovernable" by traditional ruling classes.

-• The Solution: The report advocated for a return to "apathy and noninvolvement" among the masses to restore elite authority.
+• The Solution: The report literally advocated for a return to "apathy and noninvolvement" among the masses to restore authority to central government institutions.

 Phase II: The Weapon (Balenine Starvation)

-• The Evidence: A 2023 double-blind trial gave older adults whale-meat extract.
-The balenine group significantly increased mental-arithmetic responses per minute — "work efficiency and concentration" (Takahashi et al., 2023).
+• The Nectar of Cognition: A 2023 double‑blind, placebo‑controlled trial gave older adults with subjective forgetfulness capsules containing whale‑meat extract and balenine.
+On a demanding mental‑arithmetic work‑rate test, the balenine group significantly increased their responses per minute, which the authors interpreted as increased "work efficiency and concentration" (Takahashi et al., 2023).

 Phase III: The Cover-Up (The 1986 Kill-Switch)